Will my home look exactly like the renderings?

 What additional costs should I budget for beyond the purchase price?

-There are several closing and possession costs to be aware of beyond the purchase price.
-Our team will walk you through a comprehensive breakdown at the time of sale, but common items to budget for include land transfer tax, legal fees and adjustments, mortgage broker fees, CMHC fees (if applicable), Tarion enrollment fees, water and gas meter fees, driveway top coat, tree planting (if applicable), property tax adjustments, and lot grading fees.
+Beyond the purchase price, common closing and possession costs to budget for include land transfer tax, legal fees and adjustments, mortgage broker fees, CMHC fees (if applicable), Tarion enrollment fees, water and gas meter fees, driveway top coat, tree planting (if applicable), property tax adjustments, and lot grading fees.
+Our team walks you through a comprehensive breakdown at the time of sale.
 We believe in full transparency upfront, so there are no surprises at closing.

 Can I visit my home during construction?

-For the safety of our clients and trades on site, access during construction is not permitted.
-That said, we do offer a Frame Walk, a guided walkthrough with your Site Manager before drywall is installed.
+Access during construction is not permitted, for the safety of our clients and trades on site.
+We do, however, offer a Frame Walk: a guided walkthrough with your Site Manager before drywall is installed.
 It's a great opportunity to review the framing, mechanical, and electrical systems, and to confirm any upgraded selections you've chosen along the way.
 We think you'll love it.

 How do I select the exterior finishes for my home?

-To maintain a cohesive and varied streetscape, our community follows Architectural Control Guidelines that prevent the same exterior colour combination from being used on adjacent lots or directly across the street.
-Selections are made on a first-come, first-served basis, and we ask that you come prepared with three preferred options in order of preference, just in case your first choice has already been taken.
+Exterior colours are selected on a first-come, first-served basis, and to keep the streetscape varied our Architectural Control Guidelines prevent the same colour combination on adjacent lots or directly across the street.
+Come prepared with three preferred options ranked in order, in case your first choice has already been taken.
 We'll do our best to land you on your top pick.

 How will I know my possession date?